-1. Notice the wisdom and the compassion and the heart of David here.
-He could have just ignored what happened to Abner or say that he got what he deserved but he did not let his emotions drive him and thus, he lamented for this man who was murdered and the people saw the heart of David and respected him for that!
+Notice the wisdom and the compassion and the heart of David here.
+He could have just ignored what happened to Abner or say that he got what he deserved.
+But he didn't!
+He did not let his emotions drive him and thus, he lamented for this man who was murdered, and the people saw the heart of David and respected him for that!

 This murder could have driven a bigger wedge within this nation but instead it will draw them together!

 May we as Christians be peacemakers, at least may it be the passion of our hearts even though it may not always be received that way!

-1. Joab was a great man of war, but he also was uncontrollable.
+Joab was a great man of war, but he also was uncontrollable.
 Even David could not control him.
-He was a lose cannon ready to explode and he did whatever he wanted.
+He was a loose cannon ready to explode and he did whatever he wanted.

 One of David's last charges to his son Solomon was to kill Joab for his wicked behavior.

 And that is what Solomon will do in I Kings chapter 2.

-- 2. I don't know about you but I don't like messes but as much as I don't like them, they are part of life!
+I don't know about you, but I don't like messes but as much as I don't like them, they are part of life!

 Solomon reminds us in Proverbs 14:4, "Where no oxen are, the trough is clean; But much increase comes by the strength of an ox."

 Or as The Living Bible puts it, "An empty stable stays clean-but there is no income from an empty stable."

 In other words, if there are no oxen in the barns of course the stalls will be clean.

-Solomon is saying that to have any type of meaningful results in your life it is going to take the investment of your time, it will take work, and it may even get messy.
-Thus, don't give up but keep on working knowing that there will be messes from time to time! - 3.
+What Solomon is saying is that to have any type of meaningful results in your life it is going to take the investment of your time, it will take work, and it may even get messy.
+Thus, do not give up but keep on working knowing that there will be messes from time to time!

 As I close this evening, keep in mind that David is growing stronger and stronger before the people and will unite the 12 tribes of Israel into one kingdom shortly.

+On the other end of the spectrum, Ishbosheth is getting weaker and weaker as the one who was the power behind the throne, Abner, was murdered.
+Now Ishbosheth is on his own and it will not turn out well!

 And we will see that as we move on in our studies of II Samuel!

 David was not a perfect man but a man who loved the Lord and was willing to surrender to His authority.

 He was a man after God's own heart!